verbb/formie/docs/frontend/frontend-assets.md

 When you render a form normally, Formie outputs the assets it needs so the form can look right and behave properly in the browser.
 That includes things like validation, conditions, multi-page navigation, loading states, captchas, file uploads, payment flows, and token refresh when the form needs it.

-That automatic output also gives you access to Formie's browser-side behavior.
+That automatic output also gives you access to Formie's browser-side behaviour.
 Formie emits its startup script, page-level startup settings, and the inline JSON translations seed for front-end messages, so you can listen for events, respond to submission and page changes, add your own validation, build custom modules, or include the browser package in your own bundle when you need more control.

 In many projects, this default setup is all you need.
 When you want to go further, the browser and framework packages are there to build on top of it.